-3.1.11 Where parking provision is being proposed below the minimum standards, the applicant should submit evidence to demonstrate that the level of parking provision proposed is sustainable, adequate and will not have a detrimental impact on the local highway network.
-These will be considered on a case by case basis.

-- 3.1.12 With regards to sustainability, this should include demonstrating where the site is located in relation to the highly accessible locations, the availability of public transport and opportunities for safe walking and cycling.
-This could be part of the design and access statement (if required) or in a stand along accessibility statement.
-The application should address how this has been considered in relation to the parking proposed for the development. - 3.1.13 When distances are measured it should be the on the ground travel distance rather than 'as the crow flies' to ensure it is as realistic as possible. - 3.1.14 Note: It is unlikely to be appropriate to lower parking standards simply because there is capacity for parking on the immediate road network.
+- 2.1.4 Where parking provision is being proposed below the minimum standards, the applicant should submit evidence to demonstrate that the level of parking provision proposed is sustainable, adequate and will not have a detrimental impact on the local highway network.
+For strategic development areas this could consist of any agreed Structuring Plans.
+Where such evidence does not exist, a Car Parking Survey should be produced (See Section 3.7).
+These will be considered on a case by case basis. - 2.1.5 With regards to sustainability, this should include demonstrating where the site is located in relation to highly accessible locations, the availability of public transport and opportunities for safe walking and cycling.
+This could be part of the design and access statement (if required) or in a stand alone accessibility statement.
+The application should address how this has been considered in relation to the parking proposed for the development. - 2.1.6 When distances are measured it should be the on the ground travel distance rather than 'as the crow flies' to ensure it is as realistic as possible. - 2.1.7 Please note: It is unlikely to be appropriate to lower parking standards simply because there is capacity for parking on the immediate road network.
 Lowering provision should primarily be related to accessibility to services and facilities and opportunities for travel by public transport, and safe walking and cycling.

-4 Size, layout and design of parking spaces
+3 Size, layout and design of parking spaces

-4.1 Size
+3.1 Size

-- 4.1.1 Table 1 sets out standard space requirements of some typical vehicles.
-These should be used as basic minimum reference values but different layouts such as parallel, herringbone and in-line, have slightly different overall space requirements. - 4.1.2 In addition, sufficient space for turning facilities on site to allow vehicles to enter and leave in a forward gear will be encouraged.
+- 3.1.1 Table 1 sets out standard space requirements of some typical vehicles.
+These should be used as basic minimum reference values but different layouts such as parallel, herringbone and in-line, have slightly different overall space requirements. - 3.1.2 In addition, sufficient space for turning facilities on site to allow vehicles to enter and leave in a forward gear will be encouraged.
 Where vehicles reversing from or onto the highway would give rise to local highway safety issues, on-site turning space will be compulsory.

-• •
+Table 1: Standard space requirements of typical vehicles

-Type of Vehicle Size
+Type of Vehicle Size (metres)

+Powered Two Wheelers 1.5 x 2.5

-Car 2.4 x 4.8 metres
+Car 2.4 x 4.8

-Light vans 2.4 x 5.5 metres
+Light vans 2.4 x 5.5

-Rigid vehicles 3.5 x 14 metres
+Rigid vehicles 3.5 x 14

-Articulated vehicles 3.5 x 18.5 metres
+Articulated vehicles 3.5 x 18.5

-Coaches (60 seats) 3.5 x 14 metres
+Coaches (60 seats) 3.5 x 14